School Immersion in Spain – 15-18 years – 1 trimester to 1 academic year

 On Sunday morning, you will go to your host family.
 Transport to your destination will be provided by our local partner.

-The weekend includes: 2 nights’ accommodation in a youth hostel, shared room, full board, an orientation session conducted in English, a city tour and supervision.
+Transfer from Barcelona Airport (BCN) to accommodation, 2 nights in a youth hostel, shared room, full board, one orientation session conducted in English, a city tour, supervision, and transportation from Barcelona (train or plane) to the host family.

-2. Have a level of Spanish that enables you to communicate and exchange ideas (at least two years’ study of the language)
+- Have a level of Spanish proficiency that allows communication and exchange (at least two years of studying the language).

-3. Have achieved good results at school over the last two years
+- Have achieved good academic results over the past three years.

 Do you meet the conditions for participation?